krcarriere/PSYCH/README.md

 This course is recommended to be run in RStudio.
 Please download R- https://www.r-project.org/ and RStudio - https://www.rstudio.com/ first.

-This course requires you also install the swirl package.
-Once RStudio has loaded, type "install.packages("swirl") into the console.
+This course requires the installation of the swirl package.
+Once RStudio has loaded, type the following into the console:

+    install.packages("swirl")
+    library(swirl)
+    install_course("PSYCH")

-Then, once it is installed, type "library(swirl)".
-To install this course, please run install_course("PSYCH").
-You can also directly install from my github with install_course_github("krcarriere", "PSYCH").
+You can also directly install from github with install_course_github("krcarriere", "PSYCH").

 ## For Teachers